 Tromso | Colors of the North

 Disembark this morning in colorful, charming Tromso and visit the Polar Museum that highlights the heroics of great explorers Fridtjof Nansen and Roald Amundsen.
 Time permitting, visit playful seals Bella and Mai San at Polaria, the northernmost aquarium in the world.
 In due course, board your charter flight to Oslo.
 A&K’s attentive staff guide you to our convenient airport hotel.
-Recount your adventures as you join your fellow travelers for dinner this evening at the hotel.
+Enjoy the rest of the day at leisure.

 Transfer to the airport for your flights homeward as your journey comes to an end.